abigailboyer/starfleet-api/README.md

 # starfleet-api
 An API of school courses for the fictitious university, Starfleet Academy.

+To run, `npx json-server --watch db.json`.